Master Productivity: 15 Expert-Approved Daily Tips

 My simple tip is to read the book “Make Time: How to Focus on What Matters Every Day.”

-How to Have a Productive Day.
-15 Tips From 15 Experts Business Hacks & TipsNobody ever looked at an empty calendar and said, “The best way to spend this time is by cramming it full of meetings!” or got to work in the morning and thought, Today I’ll spend hours on Facebook!
+Nobody ever looked at an empty calendar and said, “The best way to spend this time is by cramming it full of meetings!” or got to work in the morning and thought, Today I’ll spend hours on Facebook!
 Yet that’s exactly what we do.
 Why?

-In a world where information refreshes endlessly and the workday feels like a race to react to other people’s priorities faster, frazzled and distracted has become our default position.
+In a world where information refreshes endlessly, and the workday feels like a race to react to other people’s priorities faster, frazzled and distracted has become our default position.

 But what if the exhaustion of constant busyness wasn’t mandatory?
 What if you could step off the hamster wheel and start taking control of your time and attention?
 That’s what this book is about.